 NOTE: If an extra credit opportunity is offered, the credit will be used at the professor's discretion and will not erase consequences of absences, consistent tardiness, or failure to meet assignments.

 Laptops: No. Take notes on paper.
-If you purchase an 'e' book, please let the professor know so you may use it in class, but only when necessary.
+If you purchase an 'e' book, please let the professor know so you may use it in class, but only when necessary and only with permission.

 Exam: Preferred: no bathroom breaks